List of Legend of Heavenly Sphere Shurato characters: Gai, the King Yaksha

 Gai Kuroki or Gai, the King Yaksha, is one of the major antagonists of the show and a primary character.
 He was the best friend of Shurato on Earth, but became his worst enemy on Tenkūkai.
 He is the second person to find Shurato after he is teleported to Tenkūkai (the first being Laksh), and attempts to kill him.
 As Shurato does not know how to use his Soma correctly, he is defeated, but before he can be killed, Gai is fought off by Reiga.
 Gai's apparent hatred for Shurato confuses the hero throughout the show.

 Gai was a brother of sorts to Shurato on Earth, having been friends and companions since childhood.
 Like Shurato, he was a martial arts master, but unlike the reckless, brash Shurato, who only focused on complete offense, the calm and pacifist Gai practiced an almost entirely defensive style.
 The two were equals, with a record between them of 30 wins and 30 losses each.
 Gai was also extremely compassionate, having once nursed a pigeon back to health amongst other various good deeds.

 However, on Tenkūkai, Gai exhibits a completely different personality, full of hatred and rage towards Shurato and a willingness to hurt and kill anyone in his path.
 This completely sadistic Gai confuses Shurato, who often attempts to reason with him instead of fight him, initially unwilling to hurt his best friend.
 As Gai utilizes dark Soma (marked by a dark blue coloring instead of the normal golden), Shurato eventually realizes Gai is under the influence of the Asura Gods and attempts to free him, but is unsuccessful.

 Later, it is revealed that when Vishnu teleported Shurato and Gai from Earth, Shiva managed to disrupt the spell, kidnapping Gai and causing Shurato to randomly land somewhere in Tenkūkai in the process.
 The captive Gai was then filled with Shiva's dark Soma, corrupting him and turning him into the evil warrior of the anime.
 Shiva did this as she/he knew that Gai was one of the successors of Brahma, intending to groom him as his/her champion so that he could obtain the power of the creator god.

-His Shakti armor is inspired by the Yaksha wolf-like being, and his weapons are a longsword, a large chackram—that rests on the back of his Shakti—and a shield.
+His Shakti armor is inspired by the Yaksha wolf-like being, and his weapons are a longsword, a large chakram, and a shield.
 He is apparently the most powerful of the Hachibushu, able to match four others at once in a battle, although this may simply be the result of his blessings from Shiva.
 He attempts to kill Shurato multiple times but fails.
 He also comes close to obtaining the power of Brahma, but fails in that also.
 Although Shurato works hard to return Gai to normal, he is unsuccessful until the very end, when a released Gai combines his power with Shurato's to summon the armor of Brahma and defeat Shiva.
 Gai dies in the battle, appearing later only as a voice and a flashback.